 1 Introduction

 The Aeronautical Mobile (OR) Service (AM(OR)S) utilizing RR Appendix 26 frequency range between 3 025 kHz and 18 030 kHz has been a very important radio communication system for aircraft when communications is needed beyond the range of terrestrial radio systems operating at higher frequencies..
-For this document, systems that use a 3 kHz channel bandwidth (2.8 kHz occupied bandwidth) within RR Appendix 26 allotments are referred to as ”2.8 kHz occupied bandwidth channel ” AM(OR)S”.
-To differentiate, a wideband implementation of AM(OR)S [where channel bandwidths range from 6 to 48 kHz are referred to as WB AM(OR)S.] Next generation High Frequency (HF) can accommodate digital technologies for aeronautical systems operating under AM(OR)S. The next generation of Wideband HF (WBHF) radio systems are expected to address the limitations of [today’s / [“legacy]”/ 2.8 kHz occupied bandwidth channel] HF radio communications systems to enable broadband applications and significantly improving HF data rate, voice clarity, and link availability.
-To support inclusion of WBHF systems, revision of RR Appendix 26 is being studied to consider appropriate regulatory actions to support modernization of systems operating in the AM(OR)S within the frequency range defined in RR Appendix 26 without modifying the existing area allotments or altering current channelization.
+For this document, systems that use a 3 kHz channel bandwidth within RR Appendix 26 allotments are referred to as “2.8 kHz occupied bandwidth channel AM(OR)S”.
+To differentiate, a wideband implementation of AM(OR)S, where allotted channels are aggregated to create greater bandwidths, are referred to as WB AM(OR)S. Next generation High Frequency (HF) can accommodate digital technologies for aeronautical systems operating under AM(OR)S. AM(OR)S radio systems are expected to improve data rates, voice clarity, and link availability.
+To support inclusion of WBHF AM(OR)S systems, revision of RR Appendix 26 is being studied to consider appropriate regulatory actions to support modernization of systems operating in the AM(OR)S within the frequency range defined in RR Appendix 26 without modifying the existing area allotments or altering current channelization.

 2 Aeronautical Mobile Off-Route (OR) Service